-Post Graduate Certificate in Ultrasound for Paediatrics
+Post Graduate Certificate in Point of Care Ultrasound for Paediatrics

-- Core ECHO
+- Core ECHO and IVC Ultrasound

-- Lung
+- Lung Ultrasound

 - Focused Assessment for Free Fluid (FAFF)

-- MSK and Soft Tissue
+- Musculoskeletal and Soft Tissue Ultrasound

 Generic Information